rithvikvarma12/Data-115-personal-dataset-project/README.md

    <tr><td>Home Team vs Away Team Goals</td><td>Home Team vs Away Team shots</td></tr>
   </table>

 From these two figures, we can see a picture forming.
 On average Home Teams take more shots and they also score more goals than away teams.
-This meansthat home teams performed better than away teams.
+This means that home teams performed better than away teams.

 This is backed up by analysis.
-The correlation for home team goals scored and shots taken is stronger when compared to the correlation between away goals scored and shots taken
+There is a moderately strong positive correlation between home team shots and home team goals scored.
+Away team shots taken and away team goals also have a moderately strong correlation.
+Although, home teams have a slighty stronger correlation between their shots taken and goals scored.
+This means that home teams score more goals from their shots when compared to away teams.